kleister/kleister-js/docs/PackApi.md

 ## appendBuildToVersion

-> Object appendBuildToVersion(packId, buildId, params)
+> GeneralError appendBuildToVersion(packId, buildId, params)

 Assign a version to a build